Soham-Chatt/COPL/assignment2/README.md

 As in assignment 1.

 #### `Interpreter` Class
-- **Interpreter**: Responsible for traversing and evaluating the AST.
+- **Interpreter**: Responsible for traversing and evaluating the AST using leftmost-outermost reduction.

 ### Important Functions
 - **beta_reduction**: Takes a lambda expression and an argument, performs beta-reduction, and returns the resulting node.